moorepants/learn-multibody-dynamics/holonomic-eom.rst

 ``fsolve()`` requires a function that evaluates expressions that equal to zero and a guess for the roots of that function, at a minimum.
-Nonlinear functions will most certianly have multiple solutions for its roots and ``fsolve()`` will converge to one of the solutions.
-The better the provided the guess the more likely it will converge on the desired solution.
+Nonlinear functions will most certainly have multiple solutions for its roots and ``fsolve()`` will converge to one of the solutions.
+The better the provided guess the more likely it will converge on the desired solution.
 Our function should evaluate the holonomic constraints given the dependent coordinates.
 We can use ``lambdify()`` to create this function.
 I make the first argument